blairmacintyre/blairmacintyre.github.com/_posts/2017-05-01-small-test.md

 This is a small test of blogging from my phone with Editorial and Working copy.

 It seems to keep track of the posts too?

+But if I keep editing without changing the title, I'm good?